docc-lab/cacti-openstack-ubuntu/README.md

-# CloudLab profile setup script fork for Pythia
+# CloudLab profile setup script fork for CACTI

 It's the repo that's used by Pythia's CloudLab profile.
 Please follow the [instructions in Pythia repo](https://github.com/docc-lab/pythia) to use.